Bedrock-OSS/regolith-docs/README.md

 {ref}`Text To Display<your-label>`
 ```

+When you build the documentation using the `make.bat` script, the commandline output will print warnings about the labels that aren't used or the references that are broken.

 ### Note and Warning Boxes
 You can create a colored box for notes and warnings by using the following syntax:
 ````markdown